mmarkus13/yt-dlc/README.md

 ### Option B — Download the Wrapper Scripts Directly

-If you don't want to clone the repository, download the wrapper scripts directly:
+If you don't want to clone the repository:

 ```bash
 curl -fsSL \